slcs-jsc/mptrac/README.md

 Typical applications include studies of long-range pollutant transport, volcanic ash dispersion, tracer experiments, and atmospheric chemistry.
-MPTRAC is used in both research and educational contexts to investigate atmospheric transport processes.
+MPTRAC is used in both research and operational contexts to investigate atmospheric transport processes.

 To support easier access, especially for teaching and exploratory